-3.5.5.2 Archaeological Resources
+3.5.6.2 Archaeological Resources

 In addition to the above referenced historic properties, the Marist High School Site (28-Hd-55) is present within the APE-Archaeology on Block 13, Lot 1 in the City of Bayonne.
-Due to design considerations made following the NJDEP's May 22, 2023 letter, the location of site 28-Hd-55 will be avoided during construction through the installation of snow fencing and/or jersey barriers to prevent heavy equipment from entering the site during project construction.
+Due to design considerations made following the NJDEP's May 22, 2023, letter, the location of site 28-Hd-55 will be avoided during construction through the installation of snow fencing and/or jersey barriers to prevent heavy equipment from entering the site during project construction.
 An avoidance and protection plan will be issued to the NJHPO prior to construction to document the avoidance measures that will be emplaced.
 Due to the identification of a deeply buried A-horizon at a depth of 6.0 feet bgs (27.3 feet amsl) in boring SWM-35OW at proposed Basin HUC2-I, and the proposed base excavation depth of the basin at 10 feet bgs (24.3 feet amsl), Phase IB archaeological survey was recommended at the proposed basin to determine the presence or absence of intact archaeological deposits.
 Given the thickness of imported modern fill over the buried A-horizon, mechanical trench excavation is necessary to facilitate archaeological testing.
 This proposed basin is on land not currently owned by the Authority and is being used as a staging and construction area by the current property owner.
 Phase IB archaeological survey via mechanical excavation assistance was recommended once Authority assumes control of the property.
 Based on the results of the Phase IB archaeological survey at this location, additional evaluation and/or mitigation-level archaeological surveys may be determined necessary.

-NJHPO noted in correspondence to the Authority dated January 9, 2024 that, upon review, it concurs with the assessment of supplemental Phase I archaeological survey and geotechnical boring log review report.
-Further, upon review, the NJHPO concurred that a technically complete application for project authorization pursuant to the New Jersey Register of Historic Places Act is necessary for the project elements within the limits of the

-Morris Canal and that the application shall include an NJHPO-approved archaeological monitoring work plan.
+NJHPO noted in correspondence to the Authority dated January 9, 2024, that, upon review, it concurs with the assessment of supplemental Phase I archaeological survey and geotechnical boring log review report.
+Further, upon review, the NJHPO concurred that a technically complete Application for Project Authorization pursuant to the New Jersey Register of Historic Places Act is necessary for the project elements within the limits of the Morris Canal and that the application shall include an NJHPO-approved archaeological monitoring work plan.
+The Application for Project Authorization with an archaeological monitoring protocol was provided to the NJHPO, which found the document to be technically and professionally complete in a letter dated May 28, 2024.
 The Authority will continue to coordinate with NJHPO prior to construction.

 Pursuant to Section 106 of the NHPA, the Proposed Action will have an adverse effect on historic properties due to project-related excavations within the footprint of a potentially intact, buried section of the Morris Canal south of the NB-HCE.
-Archaeological monitoring during construction excavations that adheres to a monitoring protocol approved by the NJHPO is recommended in portions of the Morris Canal and areas proximate to Site 28-Hd-45 to mitigate Proposed Action-related adverse effects or potential adverse effects to these deeply buried historic properties.
+Archaeological monitoring during construction excavations that adheres to a monitoring protocol approved by the NJHPO is recommended in mapped portions of the Morris Canal and areas proximate to Site 28-Hd-45 to mitigate Proposed Action-related adverse effects or potential adverse effects to these deeply buried historic properties.
 In addition, Phase IB archaeological survey was recommended for proposed Basin HUC2-I on Block 13, Lot 1 in the City of Bayonne once the Authority owns the property to determine if deeply buried archaeological resources are present or absent.
 Such Phase IB archaeological survey must be assisted via mechanical trench excavation.
 If archaeological deposits are identified at proposed Basin HUC2-I, additional archaeological survey may be determined necessary in the form of evaluation and/or mitigation-level archaeological excavations.
 No further archaeological survey was recommended elsewhere in the APE-Archaeology based on an assessed low archaeological sensitivity within the horizontal and vertical footprint of the Proposed Action.
+The NJHPO concurred with these recommendations in a letter dated January 9, 2024.